-A participant may elect, in accordance with the Plan's procedures, to have his or her rate of Tax-Deferred Contributions automatically increased annually on a date and in an amount as specified by the participant in such election, which amount will be one percent, two percent or three percent of his or her compensation per pay period.
+A participant may elect, in accordance with the Plan's procedures, to have their rate of Tax-Deferred Contributions automatically increased annually on a date and in an amount as specified by the participant in such election, which amount will be one percent, two percent or three percent of their compensation per pay period.
 Such election will remain in effect until cancelled by the participant in accordance with the Plan's procedures.